m4r10k/pocs/poc-st-001/TD/README.md

-# Deploy a private GKE with Traffic Director integration
+# Deploy private GKE cluster(s) with Traffic Director integration

 ## Description
 Source files for the deployment of a GKE Cluster with 3 services which communicate with each other via the Traffic Director.